hezbymuhammad/flight-assigner/README.md

 1. We're using JWT token.
 Please set auth header with `Bearer <your-token-here>`
 2. To get token use `/user_token` endpoint
+3. Authentication is required to access graphql endpoint

 ```bash
 curl -X POST \